 A somewhat steep, but short approach from the RR tracks rewards the climber with an interesting cliff.
 Quite different from the slab routes on the main slab of Willard.
 Routes are moderate and some fairly well protected.
 If desired, the "R" and "X" routes (or at least their most interesting portions) can be TR'd (after leading one of the 5.6 - 5.7 routes) with a little ingenuity, 2 ropes and long slings.

-At present not all the routes on this buttress are listed.
-Until these are added to this site, see the long-out-of-print 2nd edition (not the 3rd, which covers only the Eastern White Mts.) of Ed Webster's White Mt.
-Guide for more info.
+With "Gunkswest"'s contributions, I think that most of the known routes are now listed herein.
+This crag was covered in the long-out-of-print 2nd edition (not the 3rd, which covers only the Eastern White Mts.) of Ed Webster's White Mt.
+Guide.

 Now walk about 1 or 2 minutes "Up-Tracks" (towards the cliff) to the first little (8-inch) drainage channel through the tracks.
 Go about 30-40 more RR ties, and look for a cairn and steep climber's path up to the base.
 Keep your eyes open for the path (once really indistinct, now getting much better) and occasional flagging tape.